 0:32 What I'd like to suggest, there are a number of habits that we need to move away from.
 I've assembled for your pleasure here seven deadly sins of speaking.
 I'm not pretending this is an exhaustive list, but these seven, I think, are pretty large habits that we can all fall into.

-0:48 First, gossip, speaking ill of somebody who's not present.
-Not a nice habit, and we know perfectly well the person gossiping five minutes later will be gossiping about us.
+0:48 First, gossip.
+Speaking ill of somebody who's not present.
+Not a nice habit, and we know perfectly well the person gossiping, five minutes later, will be gossiping about us.

 1:00 Second, judging.
 We know people who are like this in conversation, and it's very hard to listen to somebody if you know that you're being judged and found wanting at the same time.

 1:11 Third, negativity.
 You can fall into this.
-My mother, in the last years of her life, became very, very negative, and it's hard to listen.
+My mother, in the last years of her life, became very negative, and it's hard to listen.
 I remember one day, I said to her, "It's October 1 today," and she said, "I know, isn't it dreadful?"
 (Laughter) It's hard to listen when somebody's that negative.
+(Laughter)

-1:47 Excuses.
-We've all met this guy.
+1:49 We've all met this guy.
 Maybe we've all been this guy.
 Some people have a blamethrower.
 They just pass it on to everybody else and don't take responsibility for their actions, and again, hard to listen to somebody who is being like that.

-2:23 And finally, dogmatism, the confusion of facts with opinions.
+2:23 And finally, dogmatism.
+The confusion of facts with opinions.
 When those two things get conflated, you're listening into the wind.
 You know, somebody is bombarding you with their opinions as if they were true.
 It's difficult to listen to that.

 2:39 So here they are, seven deadly sins of speaking.
 These are things I think we need to avoid.
 But is there a positive way to think about this?
 Yes, there is.
 I'd like to suggest that there are four really powerful cornerstones, foundations, that we can stand on if we want our speech to be powerful and to make change in the world.
 Fortunately, these things spell a word.
 The word is "hail," and it has a great definition as well.
 I'm not talking about the stuff that falls from the sky and hits you on the head.
 I'm talking about this definition, to greet or acclaim enthusiastically, which is how I think our words will be received if we stand on these four things.